questoph/vocab-trainer/README.md

 The two test modes offer different possibilities for testing:

-- Use items using the the entire word list.
+- Use items using the the entire word list
-- Use the latest additions to the list.
+- Use the latest additions to the list
-- Use the words you got wrong the most.
+- Use the words you got wrong the most
-- Use the least tested words in the list.
+- Use the least tested words in the list

 ## Use